 Being a Discovery Leader at Spring Creek Prairie Audubon Center gives you the opportunity to impact the long-range future of the planet.
 Facilitating important personal interactions between children and the natural world is a critical task for adults in these days of computerized entertainment.
 The outcomes from these kinds of positive childhood experiences have been directly linked to the development of a conservation ethic in adults.
-Here is a short video about our Discovery Leaders in action during our Prairie Immersion field trips for Lincoln Public School fourth graders.

 We are always in search of volunteers who have an interest in working with students in an outdoor setting to join our Discovery Leader team.
 There is no need to have a science or teaching background, although experience with children is important.
 Introductory and on-going training is provided.
+Our next Discovery Leader training session is Thursday, August 22, from 9:30 am-1:00 pm.
+Training is free and lunch is provided.

 Why become a Discovery Leader at Spring Creek Prairie Audubon Center?
 Seeing nature through the eyes of a young person can bring about a new, deeper appreciation of its beauty and wonder.
 Being outdoors with students can energize and vitalize your own conservation commitment.
 It’s also a chance to meet and work with other interesting people, helping to create a foundation of future conservationists our planet so desperately needs.
 And it’s really, really fun!